What is Regulatory Science?

 Open-mindedness and Skepticism: The Open-mindedness Principle complements the Skepticism Principle.
 Whereas the Open-mindedness Principle implies the willingness to consider new knowledge, the Skepticism Principle requires that those who make a scientific claim must provide sufficient evidence supporting their claim.

-Ethical Rules: The three elements of this principle consist of Truthfulness, Transparency, Communicability, and Scientific Ethics.
+Ethical Rules: The key elements of this principle consist of Truthfulness, Transparency, Communicability, and Morality.
 One of the primary reasons for controversies during the regulatory process is the assumption of policy makers— including regulators—that the public is incapable of comprehending the complexities of various branches of science.
 If a scientific issue is complex, it is the responsibility of regulatory scientists to explain the subject to the public in a language that is understandable to its recipients.

 Reproducibility Principle: The ultimate proof of the validity of a scientific claim that it is reproducible by those who have the necessary competency and the needed equipment and facilities.
 This principle separates undisputed areas of science from those that include assumptions, interpretations, and in some cases, the inclusion of ideological and societal objectives in a scientific assertion.